humanitycodes/www/coursework/lessons/slides/localstorage-intro.md

 Between 2MB and 10MB, [depending on the browser](http://www.html5rocks.com/en/tutorials/offline/quota-research/).
 If you're thinking, "2MB doesn't sound like very much...", it's probably more than you think when you're just storing strings.

 To get a better idea of how much text is in 2MB, check out [the text file in this ZIP](https://gist.github.com/chrisvfritz/6880d96c100a9a3ad825/archive/a8dbce78fba793fc5254cd3bc1d031d27ec17c6b.zip).
 It's exactly 2MB.
-2 million characters.
-14,285 tweets.
-It's not _quite_ enough to fit Tolstoy's famously long _War and Peace_, but you can fit most of it.
+2 million random characters.
+The equivalent to 14,285 full tweets.
+It's not _quite_ enough to fit Tolstoy's famously long _War and Peace_, but you can get most of it.
 Shave off the boring bits and you're good.

 ### How long will `localStorage` data stay on a user's computer?